vele616/monorepo/packages/jobboard/website/content/jobs/research-assistant-bmat-licensing-slu-TaJiD.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/bmat-licensing-slu"
 companyWebsite: "https://bmat.bamboohr.com/jobs/"
-summary: "BMAT Licensing SLU wishes to hire a new research assistant.
+summary: "BMAT wishes to hire a new Research Assistant.
 If you have experience with the main research, machine learning and audio libraries, consider applying."
 summaryBackup: "Excited about #python, #django, #flask?
 Check out this job post!"
-featured: 20
+featured: 12
 ---

 ## About BMAT